jellyfin-archive/jellyfin-android-original/plugins/cordova-plugin-x-socialsharing/README.md

-  ['cc@person1.com'], // CC: must be null or an array null, // BCC: must be null or an array ['https://www.google.nl/images/srpr/logo4w.png','www/localimage.png'], // FILES: can be null, a string, or an array onSuccess, // called when sharing worked, but also when the user cancelled sharing via email (I've found no way to detect the difference) onError // called when sh*t hits the fan
+  ['cc@person1.com'], // CC: must be null or an array null, // BCC: must be null or an array ['https://www.google.nl/images/srpr/logo4w.png','www/localimage.png'], // FILES: can be null, a string, or an array onSuccess, // called when sharing worked, but also when the user cancelled sharing via email.
+On iOS, the callbacks' boolean result parameter is true when sharing worked, false if cancelled.
+On Android, this parameter is always true so it can't be used).
+See section "Notes about the successCallback" below. onError // called when sh*t hits the fan
 );
 ```